-The National Conference of Bar Examiners website provides free study aids to help you study for the national portions of the Montana bar exam: the Multistate Bar Examination (MBE), the Multistate Essay Exam (MEE) and the Multistate Performance Test (MPT).
-The State Bar of Montana will also provide copies of previous Montana Essay (MTEE) exams if you request them in writing by mail and attach a fee of $10 per exam requested.
-Mail your request to State Bar of Montana, P.O.
-Box 577, Helena, MT 59624.
-Other bar preparation options include:
+Montana administers the Uniform Bar Exam (UBE).
+The National Conference of Bar Examiners website provides free study aids to help you study for the Multistate Bar Examination (MBE), the Multistate Essay Exam (MEE) and the Multistate Performance Test (MPT).
+Bar preparation options include:

 The MPT is a performance test that judges your skills as a lawyer.
 Skills tested include:

-The third day of the Montana bar exam consists of the multiple-choice, 200 questions MBE test.
+You will also take the multiple-choice, 200 question MBE test.
 Expect questions from any of the above-mentioned subject areas.